-- 1.3.1.1 General provisions, regulating the scope and the procedure of survey shall be found in the General Regulations for the Classification and Other Activity. - 1.3.1.2 Prior to commencement of manufacture of the products under the technical supervision the firm, shall be recognized by the Register.
+- 1.3.1.1 General provisions, regulating the scope and the procedure of survey shall be found in the General Regulations for the Classification and Other Activity. - 1.3.1.2 If the recognition of manufacturer is required by the chapters of this Part of the Rules, such recognition shall be performed prior to commencement of manufacture of products.
 For this purpose the Register carries out survey of the works, which comprises the following: - .1 review and recognition of technical documentation specifying the properties and conditions of production.
 Review of technical documentation on materials and products, as a rule, is carried out prior to the testing of materials; - .2 direct survey of production and the quality system of the firm, conducting of check testing.

-In course of taking the above actions, a compliance of the manufacture parameters and the products with the requirements of the documentation shall be confirmed (refer to 1.3.1.2.1) and the Rules of the Register, as well as the appropriate level of quality stability;

-.3 issue of the survey results:
+In course of taking the above actions, a compliance of the manufacture parameters and the products with the requirements of the documentation shall be confirmed (refer to 1.3.1.2.1) and the Rules of the Register, as well as the appropriate level of quality stability; - .3 issue of the survey results:

-issue of the Recognition Certificate for Manufacturer or Type Approval Certificate, (if the results are satisfactory);
+issue of the Recognition Certificate for Manufacturer or Type Approval Certificate (if the results are satisfactory);

-preparation of the conclusion on impossibility of issue of the above mentioned Register documents, (if the results are unsatisfactory).
+preparation of the conclusion on impossibility of issue of the above mentioned Register documents (if the results are unsatisfactory).